Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       poll that was run in January 2018.

-      1. Helping more households dispose of waste responsibly by linking them to trash collectors and oragnisations who recycle or upcylce.
+      <br /> 1.
+Helping more households dispose of waste responsibly by linking
+      them to trash collectors and oragnisations who recycle or upcylce.

-      2. Collecting and sharing information about living green in Jakarta (e.g. shops, restaurants, products, zero-waste lifestyle).
+      <br /> 2.
+Collecting and sharing information about living green in Jakarta
+      (e.g. shops, restaurants, products, zero-waste lifestyle).

-      3. Using our consumer power to encourage shops and other businesses in Jakarta to use less plastic, and supporting relevant campaigns.
+      <br /> 3.
+Using our consumer power to encourage shops and other businesses
+      in Jakarta to use less plastic, and supporting relevant campaigns.

-      This will give us some time to figure out more organically how we want to function, how we best work together, etc before we come to any big decisions or start bigger projects that require more clarity on ways of working and where we’re going than we currently have.
+      <br /> This will give us some time to figure out more organically how we
+      want to function, how we best work together, etc before we come to any big decisions or start bigger projects that require more clarity on ways of working and where we’re going than we currently have.
     question: Q2.
 What are the group’s long term goals and plans?